natematias/governing-human-algorithm-behavior/README.md

 #### Thurs 03-10 Feedback Pattern: Thresholds
 Patterns of human and algorithm behavior can dramatically change when their behavior reaches a certain threshold.
 For example, a popular conversation within a marginalized group might attract harassment if an algorithm amplifies it to a wider population where hatred prevails.

 * Granovetter, M. (1978).
-Threshold models of collective behavior.
+[Threshold models of collective behavior](https://sociology.stanford.edu/sites/sociology/files/economic_action_and_social_structure.pdf).
 American Journal of Sociology, 83(6), 1420–1443.
 * Margetts, H., John, P., Hale, S., & Yasseri, T. (2015).
 "How it all kicks off" from Political turbulence: How social media shape collective action.
-Princeton University Press.
+Princeton University Press. (in Canvas)
-* (gradstudents) Matias, J.N., Kamin, J. Preventing harassment before conversations go viral. (in prep)
+* (gradstudents) Biggins, David.
+[Goodbye, Thunderclap: How social media storms closed the popular crowdspeaking platform](https://luminouspr.com/goodbye-thunderclap-how-social-media-storms-closed-the-popular-crowdspeaking-platform/).
+Luminous PR.

+Questions for discussion:
+* How might adaptive algorithms change how threshold models work, by influencing certain thresholds or influencing who is visible to whom?
+* If people have thresholds, how might algorithms also have thresholds?
+How can we influence algorithm thresholds?
+* How might thresholds be useful tools for governing human-algorithm behavior?

 #### Tues 03-15 Topic Area: Misogyny and Extremism
 People claim that algorithms amplify and spread hatred, misogyny and extremism.
 How could we tell, and what can we do about it?